-Naturally vegan, gluten free and paleo, this Lebanese Garlic Sauce is light, fluffy and packed with flavor.
+Naturally vegan and gluten free, this Lebanese Garlic Sauce is light, fluffy and packed with flavor.
 Serve with grilled meat, shish kebobs or warm pita.

 I am so lucky.
 As much as I would love to say that I am a self-taught, self-made home chef, I really can’t take credit.
 It’s in my blood.
 It’s in my DNA.
 It’s in my genes.
 My family is full of incredible cooks on both sides but today’s post is about one woman in particular, my Aunt Paula.

 She won’t let anyone photograph her, ever.
 As you know, I’m a bit camera happy and always have it out at family gatherings and parties.
 Whenever she seems me come near she looks the other way.

 My Aunt Paula is known for gifting friends and family with food all year round.
 If you’re sick, she will defrost homemade chicken soup and deliver it with a bag of fritos – the best chicken soup topping in the world.
 Just have a baby?
 She’ll stop by at dinner with a platter of Hushwee rice.

 At Christmas, she is notorious for The Gift of Butter (Clarified Butter).
 If we happen to stop by for a walk during the weekend, it’s almost a guarantee she is baking up a loaf of barley bread for my Uncle Randy to pack in his lunch box during the week.
 Inevitably, she’ll have a loaf to send you home with.
 Aunt Paula is the best and I owe all of my Lebanese food skills to her.